sahsagar-google/oracle-toolkit/docs/compute-vm-quickstart.md

 terraform destroy
 ```

-For full details, refer to the [Terraform Infrastructure Provisioning for Oracle Toolkit for GCP Deployments](../terraform/README.md) document.
+For full details, refer to the [Terraform Infrastructure Provisioning](../terraform/README.md) guide for this toolkit.